Big Island Video News

 “When voyaging, Makaliʻi becomes home to all who sail upon her deck.
 She is the maritime parallel to our homes on land.
 The success of a voyage on Makaliʻi depends on all kuleana, or roles, of crew members on the waʻa.
 Crew consists of lawaiʻa (fishermen), mahiʻai (farmers), kahuna pule (priests), kahuna noeʻau (craftsmen), aliʻi (leaders), and makaʻāinana (the people).
 The canoe is the platform for each individual to practice their cultural lifestyle in a collaborative way.
 This is what makes Makaliʻi unique; each individual is celebrated for what they contribute to the whole group.
 Makaliʻi ʻohana is the village – whether on land or on the canoe.
 What is done to thrive on land, is also done to thrive on the canoe.”

-PWO Navigator Paishon will lead the conversation that will include an update on recent acquisition of 642 acres that include six ahupuaʻa (from south to north) – Kaoma, Hihiu, Mahukona, Kamano, Kou, and Kapaʻa Nui – “to ensure that these lands remain an active place of Hawaiian cultural practice.”
+PWO Navigator Paishon will lead the conversation that will include an update on the ongoing acquisition of 642 acres that include six ahupuaʻa (from south to north) – Kaoma, Hihiu, Mahukona, Kamano, Kou, and Kapaʻa Nui – “to ensure that these lands remain an active place of Hawaiian cultural practice.”

 Because Na Kala Wa’a is a non-profit 501© 3 dedicated to maintaining of cultural values and customs through the teaching and applying non instrument navigation and open ocean voyaging protocols, they will also be the town meeting’s spotlight not-for-profit.
 Attendees will be urged to support their work with a tax deductible contribution either at the in person meeting or via their website.